One thing many people don’t fully understand is the importance of micronutrients, such as vitamins and minerals, in maintaining overall health.

 - Omega-3 fatty acids: Especially deficient in individuals with limited fish consumption, leading to compromised cardiovascular and brain health.

 - Absorption: Calcium can interfere with the absorption of non-heme iron (the type of iron found in plant-based foods) when consumed at the same time.
 To maximize iron absorption, it’s recommended to consume iron-rich foods separately from calcium-rich foods or supplements.
-Vitamin C can enhance iron absorption, so pairing iron-rich foods with sources of vitamin C can help mitigate any potential interference from calcium.
+Vitamin C can enhance iron absorption, so pairing iron-rich foods with sources of vitamin C can help reduce any potential interference from calcium.

 - Dietary Sources: Both iron and calcium can be obtained from a variety of foods.
-Iron-rich foods include red meat, poultry, fish, beans, lentils, tofu, spinach, and fortified cereals.
+Iron-rich foods include red meat, poultry, fish, beans, lentils, spinach, and fortified cereals.
 Calcium-rich foods include dairy products (such as milk, yogurt, and cheese), fortified plant-based milk alternatives, leafy green vegetables, tofu, almonds, and canned fish with bones.

 Maintaining a balanced diet that includes a variety of nutrient-rich foods can help ensure adequate intake of both iron and calcium while minimizing any potential interactions.
-If you have specific concerns about iron or calcium intake, it’s best to consult with a healthcare professional or registered dietitian for personalized guidance.

-Micronutrient Absorption, Vitamin C and iron absorption.
+Vitamin C and iron absorption.

 When consumed together, vitamin C-rich foods or supplements can significantly increase the absorption of iron from plant-based sources, such as beans, lentils, spinach, and fortified cereals.
 Including foods high in vitamin C in meals containing non-heme iron can help maximize iron absorption and support overall iron status in the body.

-Examples of vitamin C-rich foods include citrus fruits (such as oranges, grapefruits, and lemons), strawberries, kiwi, mango, papaya, bell peppers, broccoli, Brussels sprouts, and tomatoes.
+Examples of vitamin C-rich foods include citrus fruits (such as oranges, grapefruits, and lemons), strawberries, kiwi, mango, papaya, bell peppers, broccoli, and tomatoes.
 Incorporating these foods into meals containing iron-rich foods can help optimize iron absorption, particularly for individuals following vegetarian or vegan diets or those at risk of iron deficiency.

 Vitamin D and calcium!